miloserdev/openbmc/poky/documentation/ref-manual/devtool-reference.rst

    should never use it to update an image that will be used in production.

-Some conditions could prevent a deployed application from behaving as expected.
-When both of the following conditions are met, your application has the potential to not behave correctly when run on the
+Some conditions exist that could prevent a deployed application from behaving as expected.
+When both of the following conditions exist, your application has the potential to not behave correctly when run on the
 target: